-Depending on the final scope, the project could proceed to construction in summer 2022 or 2023.
+Depending on the final scope, the project could proceed to construction in summer 2023.

 The City’s Capital Improvement Plan includes $2.08 million for the project design and construction (including staff project management costs), with $1.4M of the total from a secured federal transportation grant.